• Skip to primary navigation

 What are Boba Pearls

-Boba Pearls are tapioca pearls that are often added to bubble milk tea.
+Boba Pearls are tapioca pearls that are often added to bubble milk tea or even matcha latte.
 They are made from tapioca starch and have a bouncy, chewy texture with some softness.

 You can find packaged boba pearls at Asian grocery stores, however they may contain additives and preservatives.
 There are also reports of unhealthy chemicals in tapioca pearls used at some bubble tea shops.
 Therefore, I have decided to make them (as well as boba tea) at home.